Skip to main content

 Machine Explorer

-The sidebar shows all your machines organized by:
+The sidebar tree shows all machines organized by status:

 Integrated Terminal